Electricity Safety Act 1998 (review)

 If you have a decision document, use it to help you complete the VCAT application form and attach a copy of the document to your application.

-Depending on the decision, you may have a seven or a 28 day period in which to apply.
+Depending on the decision, you may have a seven or a 28 day period to apply.
 You should carefully read the document you have received.

 Notices and directions

-you should make your application to VCAT within 7 days after the date you receive the rectification notice, the direction or the improvement notice unless you have requested a statement of reasons under the Victorian Civil and Administrative Tribunal Act 1998.
+You must apply to VCAT within seven days of receiving a rectification notice, a direction under section 141 or an improvement notice, unless you requested a statement of reasons under the Victorian Civil and Administrative Tribunal Act 1998.

-If you have requested a statement of reasons then you should make your application within 7 days after you are given the statement or informed that a statement of reasons will not be given.
+If you requested a statement of reasons, you should apply to VCAT within seven days of receiving the statement or being informed a statement of reasons will not be given.

 All other reviews under this Act